pandas-dev/pandas/doc/source/indexing.rst

 ``df.A > (2 & df.B) < 3``, while the desired evaluation order is
 ``(df.A > 2) & (df.B < 3)``.

-Using a boolean vector to index a Series works exactly as in a numpy ndarray:
+Using a boolean vector to index a Series works exactly as in a NumPy ndarray:

 .. ipython:: python